-- (4) A person who contravenes this section commits an offence. - 75.
-(1) The head of an organization subject to a Refusal of request for mandatory code of conduct, may upon the authorization access to personal of the Commissioner, disregard a request from an individual for access to that individual's personal information where it would unreasonably interfere with the operations of the organization because of the repetitious or systematic nature of the requests or the requests are frivolous or vexatious. - (2) Where an organization disregards a request under subsection (1) it shall notify the individual making the request. - 76.
-Where an organization is subject to a mandatory Request for review or code of conduct and an individual has a reasonable Commissioner belief that the organization has within its custody or control personal information regarding that individual, the individual may- - (a) where the individual has requested access to or the correction of personal information held by an organization and the organization has refused such request, ask the Commissioner to conduct a review of the resulting decision, act or failure to act of the organization; or
+- (4) A person who contravenes this section commits an offence. - 77.
+(1) The head of an organization subject to a Refusal of request mandatory code of conduct may, upon the written for access to personal information authorization of the Commissioner, disregard a request from an individual for access to that individual's personal information where it would unreasonably interfere with the operations of the organization because of the repetitious or systematic nature of the requests or the requests are frivolous or vexatious.

+- (2) Where an organization disregards a request under subsection (1) it shall notify the individual making the request. - 78.
+Where an organization is subject to a mandatory Request for review code of conduct and an individual has a reasonable or complaint to the Commissioner belief that the organization has within its custody or control personal information regarding that individual, the individual may-

+(a) where the individual has requested access to or the correction of personal information held by an organization and the organization has refused such request, ask the Commissioner to conduct a review of the resulting decision, act or failure to act of the organization; or